Lakhan9525/lystproject/README.md

 Payment Pag

 About
 Lyst is a fashion technology company, and premium shopping app.
-This is a react-redux based project in which we have cloned an e-commerce shopping website.
+This is a react-redux based project in which we have cloned an e-commerce shoppinwebsite.

-lyst-clone.netlify.app/
+ deploy:lyst-clone.netlify.app/

 Topics
 react redux ecommerce reactjs material-ui tailwindcss Resources